riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

-For example, the file [`americanpundits_total_top_3.png`][pundits_img] would be the pageviews for the "American television and radio pundits" tag, for desktop + mobile (no spiders), with a rolling mean of window size $n = 3$, and only the top 10 pages in the tag.
+For example, the file [`americanpundits_total_top_3.png`][pundits_img] would be the pageviews for the "American television and radio pundits" tag, for desktop + mobile (no spiders), with a rolling mean of window size $n = 3$ months, and only the top 10 pages in the tag.

 Unrelated plots: